mindspore-ai/docs/tutorials/training/source_en/advanced_use/performance_profiling_gpu.md

 >
 > <https://www.mindspore.cn/tutorial/training/en/master/advanced_use/performance_profiling.html#preparing-the-training-script>

-Users can get profiling data by user-defined callback:
+Users can get profiling data by user-defined callback (In the current version, minddata does not support this mode.
+There is no minddata performance data generation in this mode.) :

 ```python
 class StopAtStep(Callback):